cc59chong/Data-Modeling-with-Postgres/README.md

 Building an ETL pipeline using Python, transfers data from JSON files in two local directories into these tables in Postgres using Python and SQL.
 ## Project Datasets
 ### Song Dataset
-Each file is in JSON format and contains metadata about a song and the artist of that song.
+Each file is in JSON format and contains metadata# about a song and the artist of that song.
 The files are partitioned by the first three letters of each song's track ID.
-For example, here are filepaths to two files in this dataset.
+For example, here are filepaths to two files in this dataset. (# Metadata is data that provides information about other data.For example, in a database, metadata could describe the schema (table names, column names, data types)
 ```
 song_data/A/B/C/TRABCEI128F424C983.json
 song_data/A/A/B/TRAABJL12903CDCF1A.json